NuGet/docs.microsoft.com-nuget/docs/tools/cli-ref-install.md

 > [!Tip]
 > To download a package directly outside the context of a project, visit the package's page on [nuget.org](https://www.nuget.org) and select the **Download** link.

-If no sources are specified, those listed in the global configuration file, `%APPDATA%\NuGet\NuGet.Config` (Windows) or `~/.nuget/NuGet/NuGet.Config` (Mac/Linux), are used.
+If no sources are specified, those listed in the global configuration file, `%appdata%\NuGet\NuGet.Config` (Windows) or `~/.nuget/NuGet/NuGet.Config` (Mac/Linux), are used.
 See [Configuring NuGet behavior](../consume-packages/configuring-nuget-behavior.md) for additional details.

 If no specific packages are specified, `install` installs all packages listed in the project's `packages.config` file, making it similar to [`restore`](cli-ref-restore.md).